Skip Ribbon Commands

 1. Improve the ability of the eyes to work together (improve binocularity), or

-3. reduce or eliminate an abnormal head position (e.g. head turn or tilt), or
+3. Reduce or eliminate an abnormal head posturing (e.g. head turn or tilt), or

 What does it involve?

-2. The procedure may be done under general anaesthesia (i.e. with the patient fully asleep); or under topical anaesthesia (i.e. with eye numbing eye drops) in older, co-operative patients.
+2. The surgery may be done under general anaesthesia (i.e. with the patient fully asleep); or under topical anaesthesia (i.e. with eye numbing eye drops) in co-operative patients.

-3. An incision is made on the conjunctiva (i.e. the transparent layer of membrane covering the white part of the eye) and eye muscles are located under this membrane, and repositioned (i.e. either moved or shortened).
+3. An incision is made on the conjunctiva (i.e. the transparent layer of membrane covering the white part of the eye), then the eye muscles are located under this membrane and repositioned (i.e. either moved or shortened).

-4. Absorbable sutures are used in most cases and these will dissolve, without requiring removal, in two to three months.
+4. Absorbable sutures are used in most cases, these will dissolve and do not require removal.
 Non-absorbable sutures may also be used in special circumstances.

 5. The conjunctiva is then repositioned over the surgical site with absorbable sutures.